Back to Alexey Onufriev's home page

 Exactly how this unusual flexibility is accommodated structurally is not

 Since relatively short, bent DNA fragments participate in

 many vital biological processes, the issue is important.

-We use large-scale molecular dynamics simulations to understand
+We computer simulations and basic physics to understand

 Structural fluctuations of the Nucleosomal DNA.
 A Movie.

-This movie shows a 5 ns MD simulation of the
+This movie shows an MD simulation of the

 nucleosomal DNA (146 bp) at 300K in implicit solvent.
 To facilitate